 - Published: 2012

-In life there are no pause, rewind, or replay buttons...but in Movie Time Social Learning, there are!
+When we are in face-to-face interactions, there is no pause, rewind, or replay buttons.
+But in Movie Time Social Learning, there are!

-One of the greatest challenges in teaching social thinking is finding interesting, imaginative, and enjoyable ways for students of all ages to study complex social situations.
-Movie Time Social Learning takes an activity many students already love—watching movies—and uses it as a springboard to study the intricacies of social interaction, the depth and range of emotions we experience in our lives, and the social expression that drives our interactions.
-By hitting the pause button, we freeze social situations and give students the all-so-valuable extra time to read context, interpret thoughts, feelings and plans, make predictions about social behavior, and formulate narrative language to discuss social interactions.
+One of the greatest challenges in how to think socially is finding interesting, imaginative, and enjoyable ways for students of all ages to study complex social situations.
+Movie Time Social Learning takes an activity many students already love—watching stories on our screens, whether movies, TV shows or YouTube clips—and uses them as a springboard to study how we make sense of people in context.
+Dr. Vagin provides numerous social emotional teaching strategies and tips for teaching three different types of social learning styles.
+By hitting the pause button, we freeze social situations and give students the all-so-valuable extra time to read context, interpret thoughts, feelings, and plans, make predictions about social behavior, and formulate narrative language to discuss social interactions.

 Author Anna Vagin’s thirty years of experience and deep understanding of social learning shine through each page as she thoughtfully explains social concepts and provides detailed, fine-tuned lessons for seven different popular movies that students will recognize and love.